Yelp/pygear/README.md

 - `make install` Directly installs the module
 - `make test` Run tests against the module.
 Requires tox and pytest.

+## Notes

+As of version 0.4, the default internal serializer for pygear is JSON instead of pickle.
+In order to send complex objects in pygear jobs, it is now necessary to specify your own serializer using the .set_serializer method on the Client / Worker.
+The parameter to set_serializer must be an object that implements the loads(string) and dumps(object) methods.

 ## Examples

 ### Reverse